Agenda-manipulation in ranking: Properties of regret-free strategies

-\begin{definition} Label the alternatives $\mathcal{X} \equiv \{1,\dots,n\}$ so that $1 \pref \cdots \pref n$.
-A strategy is \emph{lexicographic} iff among all strategies, it is best for $1$; among such strategies, it is best for $2$; among such strategies, it is best for $3$; and so on. \end{definition}
+Call a strategy \emph{lexicographic} iff among all strategies, it is best for the chair's favourite alternative; among such strategies, it is best for her second-favourite; among \emph{such} strategies, it is best for her third-favourite; etc. Say that two strategies are \emph{outcome-equivalent} iff they have the same outcome under $\perm$, for every majority will $\perm$.

 \begin{theorem} A strategy is outcome-equivalent to insertion sort iff it is lexicographic. \end{theorem}

 The proof is in \cref{app:pf_proposition:is2}.